simionrobert/BitInsight/README.md

 # Torrent-Indexer
-BitTorrent Nodejs indexer which leverages the DHT protocol for crawling infohashes, metadata and IPs
+BitTorrent Nodejs indexer which leverages the DHT protocol for crawling infohashes, torrent metadata and IPs.

+The underling database is interfaced through [BitInsight-WebInterface](https://github.com/simionrobert/BitInsight-WebInterface.git), a statistical analyser and data visualisation tool.

 This repo contains the following modules: